goatshriek/stumpless/docs/roadmap.md

    it through a target at runtime, this is limited and inflexible.
 Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
+ * [ADD] **Function callback logging target**
+   Logging to a generic function signature will allow easier extension by library users, and can also serve as a good opportunity to streamline the internal implementation for the actual logging functionality.
+ * [ADD] **Tracing call including source code information** A tracing call that includes the line and file of the source code that it appears in could be useful for some applications.
+This will be added as a macro function so that the relevant information can be added.

 ## 3.0.0 (next major release)
  * [REMOVE] **entry and element destructor synonyms**